voxpupuli/puppet-icinga2/README.md

 Other operating systems or versions may work but have not been tested.

 ## Development
+A roadmap of this project is located at https://dev.icinga.org/projects/puppet-icinga2-rewrite/roadmap.
+Please consider this roadmap when you start contributing to the project.

 ### Contributing
 When contributing several steps such as pull requests and proper testing implementations are required.